UK economy shrinks at start of feared long recession | Business

 - United Kingdom

-Britain's economy contracted in the three months to September at the start of what is likely to be a lengthy recession, adding to the challenge for finance minister Jeremy Hunt as he prepares to raise taxes and cut spending.
+Britain's economy shrank in the three months to September at the start of what is likely to be a lengthy recession, underscoring the challenge for finance minister Jeremy Hunt as he prepares to raise taxes and cut spending next week.
 Economic output shrank by 0.2% in the third quarter, less than the 0.5% contraction analysts had forecast in a Reuters poll, Friday's official data showed.

+But it was the first fall in gross domestic product since the start of 2021, when Britain was still under tight coronavirus restrictions, as households and businesses struggle with a severe cost-of-living crisis.
+Britain's economy is now further below its pre-pandemic size - it is the only Group of Seven economy yet to recover fully from the COVID slump - and is smaller than it was three years ago on a calendar-quarter basis.

+The Resolution Foundation think tank said that although the fall was smaller than investors had feared, it left Britain on course for its fastest return to recession since the mid-1970s.
+Its research director James Smith said the figures provided a sobering backdrop for Hunt's Nov.
+17 budget announcement, when he will try to convince investors that Britain can fix its public finances - and its credibility on economic policy - after Liz Truss's brief spell as prime minister.

 Even without further rate hikes, the economy would shrink in five of the six quarters until the end of 2023, it said.
 "Fears of a recession are turning into reality," Suren Thiru, economics director for the Institute of Chartered Accountants in England and Wales, said.